4 Things Your Knees Say About Your Health

-Knee pain when going up stairs could be an early sign of a disease called osteoarthritis of the knee, which affects primarily the cartilage.
+Knee pain when going upstairs could be an early sign of a disease called osteoarthritis of the knee, which Mayo Clinic experts define as:

-Some reasons that could lead to developing this condition are:
+Some characteristics that could lead to developing this condition are:

-- Age: Osteoarthritis frequently presents in middle aged individuals and it can affect the elderly.
+- Age: Osteoarthritis frequently affects middle-aged individuals.
+It can also affect the elderly.

 - Heredity: Along with hereditary characteristics, you’ll also notice arched legs and touching knees.